 The human instinct to collect runs deep in our evolutionary history.
 In Shelling Out: The Origins of Money, Nick Szabo outlines how collectibles were the early precursors of money.
 Practically all human cultures, even those that do not engage in substantial trade or that use more modern forms of money, make and enjoy jewelry, and value certain objects more for their artistic or heirloom qualities than for their utility.

 People collected shells, furs, teeth, cattle, gold, silver, weapons, and other objects as mediums of exchange.
-What kind of objects are most suitable to serve as money?
-Szabo concludes that a trade medium had to have the following properties:
+Szabo concludes that money had to have the following properties:

 - Secure from accidential loss and theft.
 For most of history this meant carriable on the person and easy to hide.